amalex5/amalex5.github.io/_posts/2016-01-27-recurse-center-day-4-3.markdown

 Argh.
 How was it that Andreas Glaser ended [his *Aims of Education* speech in 2005](https://aims.uchicago.edu/page/2005-andreas-glaeser)?

 > YOU could be a poet.
-And where if not here, and when if not now?
+And where, if not here; and when, if not now?

 In other news, whenever I try to read news sites (or other JavaScript-cluttered websites), I have to turn JavaScript off, otherwise Safari will gobble up any remaining RAM and slow the entire ArchaeoBook down to the speed of the [pitch drop experiment](https://en.wikipedia.org/wiki/Pitch_drop_experiment).